cobwebos/docs/articles/azure-stack/azure-stack-powershell-configure-admin.md

 pms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 08/18/2017
+ms.date: 09/25/2017
 ms.author: sngun
 ms.translationtype: HT
-ms.sourcegitcommit: 25e4506cc2331ee016b8b365c2e1677424cf4992
+ms.sourcegitcommit: c3a2462b4ce4e1410a670624bcbcec26fd51b811
-ms.openlocfilehash: 34e3a52a7b26db2d1d713efd69719a253cef2d2d
+ms.openlocfilehash: 7e912dcbfd1c745df2a0fc8717a075c0476e8d60
 ms.contentlocale: zh-cn
-ms.lasthandoff: 08/24/2017
+ms.lasthandoff: 09/25/2017

 ---

 # <a name="configure-the-azure-stack-operators-powershell-environment"></a>Configure the Azure Stack operator's PowerShell environment

+*Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 As an Azure Stack operator, you can configure your Azure Stack Development Kit's PowerShell environment.
-After you configure, you can use PowerShell to manage Azure Stack resources such as creating offers, plans, quotas, managing alerts, etc. This topic is scoped to use with the cloud operator environments only, if you want to set up PowerShell for the user environment, refer to [Configure the Azure Stack user's PowerShell environment](azure-stack-powershell-configure-user.md) topic.
+After you configure, you can use PowerShell to manage Azure Stack resources such as creating offers, plans, quotas, managing alerts, etc. This topic is scoped to use with the cloud operator environments only, if you want to set up PowerShell for the user environment, refer to [Configure the Azure Stack user's PowerShell environment](user/azure-stack-powershell-configure-user.md) topic.

 ## <a name="prerequisites"></a>Prerequisites